 Phone: 330-643-2205

-See Criminal Case Information Through the Summit County & Ohio Courts
+Check Criminal Case Information via the Summit County & Ohio Courts

 In Ohio, when someone decides to check public records, there’s no centralized source of information that allows people to search for information on a single platform.
 In Ohio, records are kept by each court based on the cases they tried or handled.